enkidevs/curriculum/mongodb/intro/README.md

         0: Use the $and operator to join 2 or more clauses together with a logical AND, and return all documents that match all of the specified expressions
         1: Use the $or operator to join 2 or more clauses together with a logical OR, and return all documents that match at least one of the specified expressions
         2: Use the $nor operator to join 2 or more clauses together with a logical NOR,  and return only documents that don't match all of the specified expressions
-        3: Use the $not operator to invert the effect of the querry.
+        3: Use the $not operator to invert the effect of the query.
 next:
   - mongodb:intermediate